Ferment Potatoes

 Q: Can fermentation fully detoxify potatoes?

-A: Fermentation significantly reduces glycoalkaloids, pesticides, and acrylamide precursors, but sourcing organic potatoes is still recommended.
+A: Unclear.
+Fermentation likely reduces glycoalkaloids, and acrylamide precursors, but sourcing organic potatoes is still recommended.
+Definitely remove the skins.
+And be mindful of oxalates.